-Can You Bleed to Death From a Pulled Tooth?
+Can You Bleed to Death From a Tooth Extraction?

-As if sitting in the dental chair wasn't enough, those who fear dental procedures often have many irrational fears clouding their minds and dying from blood loss from an extraction may be one of them.
-So if you feel you were brave enough to endure the dental procedure, now you are left with the aftermath of dealing with the pain and blood loss associated with the extraction, not much fun!
-So can you really die from blood loss from an extraction?
+As if sitting in the dental chair wasn't enough, those who fear dental procedures often have many irrational fears clouding their minds, and dying from blood loss from an extraction may be one of them.
+So if you feel you were brave enough to endure the dental procedure, now you are left with the aftermath of dealing with the pain and blood loss associated with the extraction—not much fun!
+Can you really die from blood loss from an extraction?
 Technically yes, but it's very rare.
-You would have to be a victim of several, rare coincidences that would make it more likely to happen.
-I have been looking at literature and this is what I found.
+You would have to be a victim of several rare coincidences that would make it more likely to happen.
+I have been looking at literature, and this is what I found.
 I only found a couple of cases, and this attests to how rare and unlikely this is to happen.
-Warning: If you are squeamish, or suffer from anxiety at the dentist, you may want to skip the next paragraphs below.
+Warning: If you are squeamish or suffer from anxiety at the dentist, you may want to skip the next paragraphs below.

-The first case talks about Pauline Coles, age 38 who died in the evening of 2009 in her bed spitting blood after having 3 teeth removed.
+The first case talks about Pauline Coles, age 38, who died in the evening of 2009 in her bed spitting blood after having three teeth removed.
 First off, let's consider that it's wrong to spit out blood as this often removes the blood clot and prevents another from forming.
 For more on this, read below on what not to do after an extraction.
 And second, this woman was suffering from severe cirrhosis of the liver.
 She was an alcoholic who neglected her health problems.
 On top of that, she was found to have twice the legal limit of alcohol in her blood the night she died.
-And worth mentioning is that in 2007, she had other 4 extractions done and back then she had to be rushed to the emergency center due to her chronic bleeding.
-The dentist who extracted Pauline's teeth the day of her death claimed that she wasn't aware of her liver and clotting problems and that she was bleeding normally after the procedure and given post-op instructions including to seek medical help if the bleeding persisted.
+And worth mentioning is that in 2007, she had four other extractions done, and back then, she had to be rushed to the emergency center due to her chronic bleeding.
+The dentist who extracted Pauline's teeth the day of her death claimed that she wasn't aware of her liver and clotting problems and that she was bleeding normally after the procedure and given post-op instructions, including to seek medical help if the bleeding persisted.
 Her daughter claimed that her mother had used two rolls of paper towels to try to stop the bleeding and was vomiting.
 Apparently, due to her medical conditions, the extractions were supposed to occur in a hospital setting.
-Haven done that, her life could have been potentially saved.
+If they'd done that, her life could have been potentially saved.

-As seen, in both cases there were likely underlying medical conditions.
-In the first cases, it's pretty clear, in the second not so much, as not much details were given.
+As seen in both cases, there were likely underlying medical conditions.
+In the first case, it's pretty clear; in the second, not so much, as not many details were given.
 Questions to ask are: was Mr. Braber taking any medications that interfered with proper blood clotting?
-The night of his death, could he have taken narcotics that caused him to not realize how much blood he was swallowing?
+On the night of his death, could he have taken narcotics that caused him to not realize how much blood he was swallowing?
 Did he have some blood clotting disorder?
-These questions may go un-answered, but one thing is for sure, these instances are quite rare, and they're likely not going to happen to you after your extraction, and we'll see why.
+These questions may go unanswered, but one thing is for sure; these instances are quite rare, and they're likely not going to happen to you after your extraction.
+Let's see why.

 The following circumstances could interfere with the proper healing of the tooth and may lead to more bleeding.
-Death, as discussed may be quite rare, unless you have some underlying medical disorder and are victim of a combination of some unfortunate circumstances.
+Death, as discussed, may be quite rare unless you have some underlying medical disorder and are a victim of a combination of some unfortunate circumstances.

 At the top of the list of people prone to serious bleeding from an extraction or other surgical procedure are those suffering from some form of bleeding disorder.
 The bleeding disorder may be acquired, inherited or drug-induced (see below).
 Common inherited bleeding disorders include Von Willebrand’s disease, known for affecting proper platelet function and Hemophilia A and Hemophilia B Thrombocytopathy and Von Willebrand which can be inherited or acquired (more rarely).
 Other acquired disorders that can lead to problematic bleeding issues include Vitamin K deficiency, severe liver disease and some rare disorders such as mandibular arteriovenous malformation.